twitter github linkedin

 Let's see how this visit benefits NUS in its own adoption of e-learning technologies as Coursera is definitely leading the way in MOOCs and there is definitely a lot more that can be done.

-[2012-12-26 Wed] The Android Dvorak Bug dvorak android
+[2012-12-26 Wed] The Android Dvorak Bug dvorak android programming

 This post details my attempts to file my first bug fix for the open source Android operating system.